Destination | Nepal |

 Early morning hike to Poon Hill (3,210m / 10,525ft) - then trek to Birethanti (1,039m / 3,250ft) - Drive to Nayapul, Pokhara

 Itinerary Facts Trek Distance 12.5km / 7.7miles Highest Altitude (3,210m / 10,525ft) Trek Duration 4-5 hrs Driving hours 2 hrs This will be our final day on the trail.
 We ascend to Poon Hill (3,210m) in the early morning to view sunrise over the whole Annapurna and Dhaulagiri massif -including Mt Machhapuchhre (Fishtail).
-Poon Hill is one of the favored spots for photography because of the incredible views.
+Poon Hill is one of the favored spots for photography because of the incredible views it offers.
 We will also be taking pictures to our heart's content and then return to our Ghorepani lodge for breakfast.
-After breakfast, we will trek to Birethanti then take a bus to Pokhara.
+After breakfast, we will trek to Birethanti and then take a bus to Pokhara.

 - Overnight stay at Hotel Silver Oaks Inn (room with attached bathroom)